How to Unlock a Car Door Without Your Keys

 Realizing you’ve locked keys in your car is never fun, especially when you’re running late.
 Luckily, newer cars make it much more difficult for you to do this.
 But if you find yourself standing outside your locked car with your keys sitting in the cupholder, these tricks will come in handy.

 Before you send out the “locked keys in car” SOS text, learn how to unlock a car door without your keys with these three methods.
-Plus, check out some simple methods so that you never lose your keys (or anything else) again.

 Here’s a tip for the next time you have to send the dreaded “locked keys in car” text: Keep a roll of string around, and you’ll never have to cash out for a locksmith again.
 The video below shows you how to unlock a car door without your keys.